 Useful links for potty training are as follows.

 Nappies and wipes

-If your child is still in nappies, please ensure you child arrives to every session with an adequate number of nappies and wipes.
+If your child is still in nappies, please ensure your child arrives to every session with an adequate number of nappies and wipes.
 Please write your child’s name on the wipes.
 In the case of an emergency we do have some spares, however these are running very low.
 It has been brought to our attention that there has been lots of occasions where children are needing to be changed more than once a session and children are having to use spare nappies as a regular occurrence.
 I’m sure you can appreciate that if we do this every day for several children then the cost of this will break into the budget which should be used for resources.
 If your child has had to use a spare nappy, please ensure you replace it the following day.
 To prevent costs creeping up we will be left with no choice but to invoice parents for nappies used if the problem continues.
+Parents will be charged.